feelpp/feelpp/Tutorial/07-UsingBackend.md

 Consider this system
 $$A x = b $$

-We call \c Backend an object that manages the solution strategy to solve it.
+We call `Backend`  an object that manages the solution strategy to solve it.
 Some explanation are available \ref Solver and \ref Preconditioner.

 Feel++ provides a default backend that is mostly hidden to the final user.